ImperialCollegeLondon/PyProBE/docs/source/user_guide/accessing_data.rst

 RawData objects
 ---------------
 Any filter applied to a cell returns a :class:`pyprobe.rawdata.RawData` object.
-This
-holds:
+This is a special type of :class:`~pyprobe.result.Result` object that is designed to hold cell experimental data processed by PyProBE.
+It therefore has all of the attributes of the :class:`~pyprobe.result.Result` class.
+This includes:

 * :attr:`~pyprobe.rawdata.RawData.data` attribute
    a `polars Dataframe <https://docs.pola.rs/py-polars/html/reference/dataframe/index.html>`_